 From Mile Zero in Dawson Creek to the Liard River Hot Springs near the BC/Yukon border, communities along the storied Alaska Highway make for some of the best locations in BC from which to view the Northern Lights.

-In northeastern BC’s Peace River Country ranch land, small-town Dawson Creek is base camp for hiking, skiing, fishing and birding.
-It’s also Mile Zero of the Alaska Highway and boasts numerous historic sites, plus wide-open skies ideal for watching the Aurora.
+Located in northeastern BC’s Peace River Country ranch land, small-town Dawson Creek is a base camp for hiking, skiing, fishing, and birding.
+It also boasts numerous historic sites, plus wide-open skies ideal for watching the Aurora.

-A bucket-list must, romantic in a rustic-wilderness way, these steamy natural thermal pools near the Yukon border are Canada’s second largest.
-Some have not only witnessed the Lights for hours here, but observed a rare red Aurora.
-Soak in the springs, fish or hike/snowshoe, spotting moose browsing the lush boreal forest dotted with wild orchids.
-Camp or stay at Muncho Lake’s lodge a 30-minute drive away.
+Liard River Hot Springs, further north, is a bucket-list must.
+Romantic in a rustic-wilderness way, these steamy natural thermal pools are Canada’s second largest.
+Some have not only witnessed the Northern Lights for hours here, but observed a rare red Aurora.
+Soak in the springs, and don’t forget your snowshoes.